Gordon999/PiVideoer2/README.md

 lt also captures frames before the trigger frame, default is 2 seconds but user settable.

-Pi v3 or Arducam cameras can be auto / manually focussed.
+Pi v3 or Arducam OWLSIGHT camera can be auto / manually focussed.
 Pi v3 also can do spot focus.

 Makes individual mp4s, and can make a FULL MP4 of MP4s stored.